Schönhausen Palace: After German reunification

 While German reunification was in progress in 1989 and 1990, the so-called Round Table met in the palace's outbuildings.
 Major portions of the negotiations leading to the Treaty on the Final Settlement with Respect to Germany also took place here, and a plaque now memorializes this period.

 After German reunification, the palace became the property of the Bundesvermögensamt, the division of the German treasury in charge of managing government-owned real estate.
 In 1991 the state of Berlin became the new owner of the palace and its gardens, and in 1997 the state put the property up for sale.

 In 1994, 100 years after the revival of the Olympic Games, the representatives from Argentina, Austria, China, Cyprus, Ecuador, France, Germany, Greece, Kazakhstan, Libya, Liechtenstein, Lithuania, Mexico, Nigeria, Philippines, Poland, Russia, Slovakia, Switzerland, United States, who arrived to the founding congress of the International Delphic Council to establish the Delphic Games of the modern era, met at the palace.

 In 2003 there was some discussion about using the palace as the temporary residence of the President of Germany until the renovation of Schloss Bellevue would be completed, but this plan fell through because of the high cost (approximately €12 million) that would have been required to bring the palace sufficiently up to standards.
 Furthermore, due to impregnation of the roof structure with chemicals to protect the wooden beams, for several years only the two lower floors could be used for occasional celebrations and guided tours.

-On 24 June 2005, ownership of the palace was transferred to the Prussian Palaces and Gardens Foundation Berlin-Brandenburg.
+In June 2005, ownership of the palace was transferred to the Prussian Palaces and Gardens Foundation Berlin-Brandenburg.
 At the same time, €8.6 million in federal funds was earmarked for renovation work.
 The palace was reopened to the public on 19 December 2009.
-In addition to the historic rooms dating to the time of the Prussian queen, the rooms used by the GDR President were reopened.
-Refurnishing the office used by Wilhelm Pieck and building a café for museum guests are also being considered.
-Furthermore, artworks from the collection of Elisabeth Christine are exhibited as are the Dohna-Schlobitten collection, which used to be housed at Charlottenburg Palace.
+In addition to the historic rooms dating to the time of the Prussian queen, the rooms used by the GDR president were reopened.
+Refurnishing the office used by Wilhelm Pieck and building a café for museum guests were also being considered.
+Furthermore, artworks from the collection of Elisabeth Christine and the Dohna-Schlobitten collection have been exhibited there.

-Restoration of the gardens to their layout when the President of the GDR worked here is also planned.
-Thought is also being given to the future of the garage, which enjoys protection as a historic landmark.
+Restoration of the gardens to their layout when the president of the GDR worked here was planned.
+Thought was also given to the future of the garage, which was protected as a historic landmark.

-Since 2003 the Bundesakademie für Sicherheitspolitik (BAKS) has been housed in two of the palace's auxiliary outbuildings.
+Beginning in 2003, the Bundesakademie für Sicherheitspolitik (BAKS) was housed in two of the palace's auxiliary outbuildings.